 Get your next Apple Watch fix

-- The best Apple Watch apps to download: Tested and ratedOur list of free and paid-for apps for your shiny new Apple smartwatch
+- Best Apple Watch apps 2019: We test and rate 58 top options for you to downloadOur list of free and paid-for apps for your shiny new Apple smartwatch

 - Swimming with Apple Watch Series 2 and Fitbit Flex 2We spend some serious pool time with the two waterproof wearables

 - Best Apple Watch strapsApple Watch bands for dressing up, going running and everything in between